russia has launched a full-scale war in Ukraine! Donate to the charity fund to support Ukraine and protect the world’s peace.

 Books are meant to be entertaining in their own right, especially fiction novels that tell interesting stories.
 Depending on the type of book you read, books are usually designed to keep a reader engaged with flashy imagery or striking opening lines.
 Nevertheless, some books can become dull or boring midway through and cause you to leave the book unfinished.

 Think of an audiobook as an audio movie.
 Reading a book means that you are responsible for creating the visual and auditory show in your head, complete with character voices and narration style.
-However, if you aren’t equipped with an active imagination, this can make reading books simply unsatisfying.
+However, if you aren’t equipped with an active imagination, reading books can simply be unsatisfying.
 In this case, audiobooks take care of most of the imaginative work by using music, voices, and other sound effects to maintain a high level of entertainment throughout the book.

 When you want to wind down